 How to Use Treats Effectively in Your Dog's Training Routine

-Your pooch probably loves treats because they taste good, but on the owner’s side, these little goodies are an integral component of a successful training regimen.
+Your pup probably loves treats because they taste good, but on the owner’s side, these little goodies are an integral component of a successful training regimen.
 Treats can reinforce positive behavior and motivate your dog to have good manners and habits.
 However, they can also encourage bad conduct and tendencies if used incorrectly.
 Here are some tips for effectively training a dog with treats so that both human and hound are satisfied.

 The Importance of Dog Training